 If you fancy trying an Albariño, try our Marola y Mass, a fresh, citrussy wine packed with grapefruit, lemon, and tropical fruit.

 The Godello grape is native to North-West Spain and northern Portugal.
 Although it can trace its ancestry back to the 16th century, by the 1970s, Godello was almost at risk of becoming extinct.
 But thanks to a concerted local effort there are now about 1,200 Ha planted and the Godello grape is enjoying a comeback.

 An early-ripening grape Godello tends to produce well-structured, intense white wines with floral and mature fruit aromas.
 But at the same time, a combination of varying terroirs and differing techniques means Godello can often often produce quite a broad spectrum of styles.
 Our favourites right now come from Isidro Fernández at Casar de Burbia in DO Bierzo.

-White Garnacha is a go-to grape if you’re after slightly fuller-bodied, ‘gastro’ whites and a perfect place to find them is the iTant vineyard in Terra Alta.
+Garnacha Blanca is a go-to grape if you’re after slightly fuller-bodied, ‘gastro’ whites and a perfect example is the Garnatxa Blanca from the iTant vineyard in Terra Alta.